How to Know If You’re Ready for a Promotion

 So you think you’re ready and decide to ask for a promotion.
 What now?
 Here’s what you should be doing.

-→ Document your wins: Start keeping track of all the awesome things you’ve done.
+→ Track your accomplishments Start keeping track of all the awesome things you’ve done.
 Whether it’s projects you’ve led, targets you’ve hit, or problems you’ve solved, having a list of your achievements is going to help when you’re making your case.

-→ Talk to your manager: Have a casual chat with your boss about your career aspirations.
+→ Have regular career conversations: Have a casual chat with your boss about your career aspirations.
 Let them know you’re interested in moving up and ask for their advice on what it’ll take to get there.

-→ Network within the company: Get to know people in different departments and higher-up positions.
+→ Expand your internal network Get to know people in different departments and higher-up positions.
 Building relationships can sometimes open doors you didn’t even know were there.

 How Do You Ask for a Promotion?